 John grinned again.

-He had worn this jumper on the very first case he and Sherlock had taken after they'd gotten together.
-He remembered the cold November day, being dragged out at five in the morning after only a handful of hours of sleep, because Sherlock had still been quite intent back then on keeping him up as much as John could handle.
-John smiled at the memories – Sherlock hadn't let up that much, really, even after all this time, but at least there was less urgency to it when John really did have to sleep or had something else to do, like work.
+He had worn this jumper on the very first case he and Sherlock had taken after they'd become a copule.
+He remembered the cold November day, being dragged out at five in the morning after only a handful of hours of sleep, because Sherlock had still been very intent back then on keeping him up as much as John could handle.
+John smiled at the memories – Sherlock hadn't let up that much, really, even after all this time, but at least there was less urgency to it when John really did have to sleep or had work.
 Five years had taught Sherlock a lot about trusting and relaxing and accepting that things might work out.

 Apparently, Sherlock had rescued it.